moranja/ror-discussion-questions-houston-web-career-021819/README.md

 end
 ```

 7 .
-Write out an edit view with a form that will have a Post method to the update action.
+Write out an edit view with a form that will have a Post method to the Tweet controllers' update action.

 CHALLENGE: